Ice Clumping in the Bin

-This guide walks you through diagnosing and fixing ice clumping in the storage bin of your GE Opal XPIO13BCPCT nugget ice maker.
-Clumped ice is one of the most common complaints with countertop nugget machines, and in most cases the fix is straightforward enough for a confident homeowner to complete in 1 to 2 hours without special training.
+In this guide, I’ll walk you through diagnosing and fixing ice clumping in the storage bin of your GE Opal XPIO13BCPCT nugget ice maker.
+Ice clumping is a common issue with countertop nugget machines, and for most homeowners, the fix is straightforward enough to complete in 1 to 2 hours without needing special training.

 Common Symptoms & Causes

-Before you start disassembling anything, confirm your machine matches one or more of these symptoms:
+Before you start disassembling anything, make sure your machine shows one or more of these symptoms:

 - Ice nuggets fuse together into a single solid mass after sitting in the bin for a few hours